277 days ago

 - The Lao Kip makes INR go very far (1 INR ≈ 165 LAK).

-12. Jordan — Visa on Arrival (or Free via Jordan Pass), Petra & Dead Sea
+12. Jordan — Visa on Arrival, Petra & Dead Sea

 Jordan is the gateway to the ancient world — home to Petra (one of the New Seven Wonders), the mineral-rich Dead Sea, Wadi Rum's red desert, and Rome-era Jerash.
 For Indian travellers looking for best international destinations from India in the Middle East, Jordan offers a compelling mix of history, adventure, and cultural richness.
 Visa on Arrival is available for Indians at Queen Alia International Airport.
-The Jordan Pass (from USD 70) is a smart combo of visa + Petra entry and saves money.
+The Jordan Pass (from USD 70-ish, depending on the Petra package) bundles your visa with entry to 40+ attractions and waives the JOD 40 visa fee outright — but only if you buy it before arrival and stay at least 2–3 consecutive nights in Jordan.
 A 5-day Jordan trip fits around ₹55,000–60,000.

 5-Day Cost Breakdown